-SetupPatternCheck11 for performing regular-expression based checks of the content of setup.py files on package upload and PackageTurnoverCheck12 for performing daily scans for suspicious behavior about package ownership.
-Conceptually Malware Checks is close to other open-source tools for auditing FOSS packages [28, 29] that rely on regular expressions to the whole artifact.

-• Bandit [38] is a tool supported by the Python Code Quality Authority.
+- Warehouse Malware Checks [52] tool is used by PvPI to check the suspicious code lines in every package uploaded to PyPI.
+At the time of writing, the tool supports two checks: SetupPatternCheck11 for performing regular-expression based checks of the content of setup.py files for suspicious patterns on package upload and PackageTu - rnoverCheck12 for performing daily scans for suspicious behavior about package ownership.
+Conceptually Malware Checks is close to other open-source tools for auditing FOSS packages [28, 29] that rely on regular expressions to the whole artifact. - Bandit [38] is a tool supported by the Python Code Quality Authority.
 Bandit was designed to find common security issues in Python code by scanning all the files included in a software artifact.
 For each file in the artifact, the tool creates an abstract syntax tree (AST) representation and performs rule-based analysis (plugins) of the AST nodes.
 Most of the Bandit rules focus on the vulnerabilities in Python code (e.g., Start a process with a function vulnerable to shell injection)

-For the Malware Check tool we focus on SetupPatternCheck.
+For MALWARE CHECKS, we focus on SetupPatternCheck.
 Even though this tool currently only checks setup.py files, we have extended it to scan all files of a software artifact.

-For the BANDIT tool, we have used the default set of Bandit rules and then extended them with additional rules so that the tool is capable of findings all malicious lines of code injected into Python packages known to be used in typosquatting attacks [33, 50].
+For the Bandit tool, we have used the default set of Bandit rules and then extended them with additional rules so that the tool is capable of findings all malicious lines of code injected into Python packages known to be used in typosquatting attacks [33, 50].
 Our rule set checks for suspicious API calls (e.g., exec), imports (e.g., socket), and strings (e.g., an URL).
-Our rules can be obtained at [48].
+Our rules can be found at [48].

 To illustrate how the malware checking tools perform on the artifacts without malicious payloads, we compare their outcome on three example benign artifacts that correspond to the following malicious artifacts.
-We collected the malicious artifacts from the real attacks by contacting the researchers who reported the attacks.
+We collected the malicious malware/checks/setup_patterns